What can you blame your parents for?

 Though it’s not directly inherited from one of your parents, it is possible to be missing teeth from birth.
 This condition is known as Congenitally Missing Teeth (CMT).
 In most cases, a primary tooth comes in, but a permanent tooth does not.

 In very rare cases, people are born without any teeth at all.
 More commonly, CMT means 1-5 teeth are missing.
-Wisdom teeth are the most common, with third molars next in line.
+Wisdom teeth are the most common, with upper lateral incisors next in line.

 Missing permanent teeth may also be the result of emergency tooth extraction or an accident that knocks out the tooth.
 The need for extraction could be related to one of the previously discussed tooth health issues, like tooth decay, oral cancer, or weak teeth, so both genetics and diet or personal habits can cause missing teeth.

-In any case, it may be possible for the missing tooth to be replaced with an implant, prosthetic, or retainer.
+In any case, it may be possible for the missing tooth to be replaced with an implant, bridge, or partial.

 Although it may be easier to blame your parents for missing teeth, tooth decay, or other issues, it is not always the only cause of your dental health.
 While genetics do play a role in your predispositions to certain types of tooth health issues, thorough and robust home and professional hygiene habits are the keys to treatment and prevention.